grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 [//]: # (### They get rammed by a black sub)

-Captain Sylvia Percy stayed on the bridge of the her submarine's sail for hours, smoking her way through one cigarillo after another and watching the empty nothingness go by while her thoughts spiraled outward without direction.
+Captain Sylvia Percy stayed on the bridge of her submarine's sail for hours, smoking her way through one cigarillo after another and watching the empty nothingness go by while her thoughts spiraled outward without direction.
 For a long time she was surrounded by an environment disturbingly deprived of sensory input.
 The diesel engines were loud enough, but unvarying.
 So too the vibration that the engines sent up through the steel-grated deck to shake the worn rubber of her boot soles without change in frequency or amplitude.
 The blackness around her was limitless, though the boat pushed relentlessly forward.
-It occurred to Percy that when her boat, the _Prospect_ was submerged, this is what it must be like outside: featureless dark.
+It occurred to Percy that when her boat, the _Prospect_, was submerged this is what it must be like outside: featureless dark.
 It felt like she had loosed the bonds of her corporal body and had floated beyond it, so she could experience what her boat was like when it was pushing through the icy blackness of an alien world where the pressure would collapse any body that had evolved for comfort on the surface into a sickening unrecognizable mush of hemoglobin and fats.

 As with many things that seem interminable, the slow but persistent forward motion eventually forced the dome of clouds to relent.
 The submarine pushed through to crawl out under a sky of stars and a weak, low moon.
 Captain Percy could see her hand holding her latest cigarillo now, and the long shadow of the _Prospect_ stretching out ahead, parting the waters to allow her to pass as she rode astride this beast of hers.
 This was a pure and rare pleasure on a submarine where she spent the vast majority of her time in a steel tube staring at the same set of dials with few opportunities to focus her eyes on anything beyond a meter in front of her.